California Universal Meals – School Nutrition (CA Dept of Education)

 U.S. Department of Agriculture’s (USDA) guidance manual for operating CEP.
 This includes guidance on frequently asked questions.

-USDA CEP Questions & Answers (Q&A) External link opens in new window or tab.
-(PDF)
+USDA CEP Questions & Answers (Q&A) California Universal Meals – School Nutrition (CA Dept of Education) (PDF)

 Provides additional USDA guidance and common questions about CEP.